mdamian322/calculator/README.md

 ## Setup
 1. Make sure [Node.js](https://nodejs.org/en/) is installed on your computer.
 You can download that [here](https://nodejs.org/en/download/) and make sure to select the right one for Windows or Mac.
 2. Clone the project to your computer.
-I would do this in the folder where you are putting your Tech Moms projects, so make sure you have `cd`d into that before running this.
+I would do this in the folder where you are putting your Tech Moms projects, so make sure you `cd` into that before running this.
+It should then prompt you for your password.
 ```
 git clone https://github.com/mdamian322/calculator.git
 ```
 3. Do `cd calculator` to get into the project folder
-4. Run `npm install` to install all the dependencies needed for this project like Cypress, etc.
+4. Run `yarn install` to install all the dependencies needed for this project like Cypress, etc.

+**NOTE:** If you are getting a `yarn command not found` error message when doing that, you will need to install yarn (although it should have already been included in the project so hopefully this doesn't happen for you).
+To do that you do `npm install --global yarn`.
+When doing this you may get a `Missing write access` error or something like that so you will need to do `sudo chown -R $USER /usr/local/lib/node_modules` first and then try `npm install --global yarn` again.
+[Here's the explanation](https://flaviocopes.com/npm-fix-missing-write-access-error/) for fixing the "Missing write access" error.
+To know if it installed successfully you can do `yarn --version` and it should return the version number.

 ## Scripts for developing